Abdullah-codes/Terraform-wordpress/Readme.md

 }
 ```

-+ in terraform.tfvars file we define variable value wich is finnaly used.
++ in terraform.tfvars file we define variable value which is finnaly used.

 ```terraform
 vpc_cidr_block = "10.0.0.0/16"